-Risked Net Present Value of Future Net Revenu ıe Before Income Tax Discounted at (%/year)
+Risked Net Present Value of Future Net Revenue Before Income Tax Discounted at (%/year)

-Project Maturity: Development Pending Working Interest Gross Unrisked Best Estimate Contingent Resources Chance of Development Gross Risked Best Estimate Contingent Resources Net Risked Best Estimate Contingent Resources 0% 5% 10% 15% 20% (%) (MMbbl) (%) (MMbbl) (MMbbl) (MM\$) (MM\$) (MM\$) (MM\$) (MM\$) Thermal Oil Assets Leismer 100 354 90 319 277 2,404 611 36 (154) (209) Corner 100 520 80 416 340 4,341 1,105 225 (27) (93) Total: Thermal Oil assets 100 874 84 735 617 6.745 1.716 261 (182) (301)
+Working Interest (%) Gross Unrisked Best Estimate Contingent Resources (MMbbl) Chance of Development (%) Project Maturity Classification Gross Risked Best Estimate Contingent Resources (MMbbl) Net Risked Best Estimate Contingent Resources (MMbbl) 0% (MM\$) 5% (MM\$) 10% (MM\$) 15% (MM\$) 20% (MM\$) Leismer 100 395 90 Pending 355 259 3,534 1,157 339 20 (112) Corner 100 520 80 Pending 416 282 5,863 1,593 426 70 (41) Hangingstone 100 36 70 On Hold 25 17 533 41 4 0 0 Total: 951 84 797 558 9,930 2,792 769 90 (153)

-Project Maturity: Development Not Viable Working Interest Gross Unrisked Best Estimate Contingent Resources Chance of Development Gross Risked Best Estimate Contingent Resources Net Risked Best Estimate Contingent Resources
+Sub-Economic Resource Working Interest (%) Gross Unrisked Best Estimate Contingent Resources (MMbbl) Chance of Development (%) Project Maturity Classification Gross Risked Best Estimate Contingent Resources (MMbbl)

-(%) (MMbbl (%) (MMbbl) (MMbbl)

-Thermal Oil Assets

-Dover West Sands 100 2,244 20 449 400
+Dover West Sands 100 2,223 20 Not Viable 445

+Hangingstone 100 528 20 Not Viable 106

-Total: Thermal Oil assets 100 2,244 20 449 400
+Total: 100 2,751 20 550

-- 1. See definitions for "Contingent Resources", "Best Estimate", "risked", "unrisked" "Development Pending" and "Development on Hold". - 2.
-The volumes of Contingent Resources in this table were calculated at the outlet of the proposed extraction plant. - 3.
-There is no certainty that it will be commercially viable to produce any portion of the Contingent Resources. - 4.
-The Contingent Resource estimates set out in the table reflect, as at December 31, 2020, Athabasca's working interest in the Leismer, Corner and Dover West Sands assets. - 5.
-Based on the estimates contained in the Independent Report dated effective as of December 31, 2020, calculated by McDaniel using McDaniel's pricing forecasts for consistency and in accordance with the COGE Handbook. - 6.
-Totals may not add due to rounding. - 7.
-Gross unrisked Contingent Resource volumes have been included to provide a comparison with the Company's Contingent Resources disclosure from previous years in which risking was not included (prior to 2016). - 8.
-All of the Company's Contingent Resources are of the bitumen product type. - 9.
-All evaluations of future revenue are after the deduction of royalties, development costs, production costs and well abandonment and reclamation costs but before consideration of indirect costs such as administrative, overhead and other miscellaneous expenses.
-For a further discussion of what is and isn't included in abandonment and reclamation costs, please see "Abandonment and Reclamation Costs" below. - 10.
-The estimates of Contingent Resources (Best Estimate) and future net revenue for individual properties may not reflect the same confidence levels as estimates of Contingent Resources (Best Estimate) and future net revenues for all properties, due to the effects of aggregation. - 11.
-The method of quantifying the chance of development is set out in the COGE Handbook Volume 2, Section 2. - 12.
-The Dover West Sands volumes are not economic at this time and are classified accordingly as Development Not Viable.
+- (1) See definitions for "Contingent Resources", "Best Estimate", "risked", "unrisked" "Development Pending", "Development on Hold" and "Development Not Viable". - (2) The volumes of Contingent Resources in this table were calculated at the outlet of the proposed extraction plant. - (3) There is no certainty that it will be commercially viable to produce any portion of the Contingent Resources. - (4) The Contingent Resource estimates set out in the table reflect, as at December 31, 2022, Athabasca's working interest in the Leismer, Corner, Hangingstone and Dover West Sands assets. - (5) Based on the estimates contained in the Independent Report dated effective as of December 31, 2022, calculated by McDaniel using McDaniel's pricing forecasts for consistency and in accordance with the COGE Handbook. - (6) Totals may not add due to rounding. - (7) Gross unrisked Contingent Resource volumes have been included to provide a comparison with the Company's Contingent Resources disclosure from previous years in which risking was not included (prior to 2016). - (8) All of the Company's Contingent Resources are of the bitumen product type. - (9) All evaluations of future revenue are after the deduction of royalties, development costs, production costs and well abandonment and reclamation costs but before consideration of indirect costs such as administrative, overhead and other miscellaneous expenses.
+For a further discussion of what is and isn't included in abandonment and reclamation costs, please see "Abandonment and Reclamation Costs" below. - (10) The estimates of Contingent Resources (Best Estimate) and future net revenue for individual properties may not reflect the same confidence levels as estimates of Contingent Resources (Best Estimate) and future net revenues for all properties, due to the effects of aggregation. - (11) The method of quantifying the chance of development is set out in the COGE Handbook Volume 2, Section 2. - (12) The Dover West Sands and portions of the Hangingstone volumes are not economic at this time and are classified accordingly as Not Viable.
 Further changes in economic conditions or technical development as of the effective date may result in a change to a different sub-classification in the future.
-The volumes reported in the table are the sub-economic technical volumes for the asset.
+The volumes reported in the table are the gross sub-economic technical volumes for the asset.